saran-softdev/saran-softdev/README.md

 ## 🤝 Let’s Connect

 Got an exciting project or want to swap bug stories?
 Ping me!
-Collaboration, freelance, or just some dev chat—I’m always up for building cool stuff and having a laugh along the way.
+Collaboration, freelance, or just some dev chat I’m always up for building cool stuff and having a laugh along the way.